m5c/EtlTrueStandalone/README.md

 # Epsilon Transformation Language Demo

-*The true standalone ETL demo you were looking for.*

 ## About

 The Epsilon Transformation Language is an eclipse extension for model transformations.
 Despite many code snippets available online, it is hard to find a standalone demo that is: